Putin’s forces pushed back in south Ukraine – as Zelensky claims new weapon

 Putin’s forces pushed back in southern Ukraine – as Zelensky claims new long-range weapon

-Claime from Ukrainian president comes a day after massive drone assault deep inside Russia
+Revelations from Ukrainian president come a day after massive assault deep inside Russia

 Related video: Ukrainian drone destroys Russian truck